dogedividends/dogedividends.github.io/README.md

 The website now includes a seamless wallet connection experience that enables users to:

-1. Connect to Binance Smart Chain (BSC) via MetaMask or Phantom wallets
+1. Connect to Binance Smart Chain (BSC) via MetaMask
 2. View their available $DOGE dividends
 3. Claim dividends by calling the `_claimDividend` function on the smart contract

 ### Requirements for Users

 - **MetaMask**: The recommended wallet for BSC interactions.
 [Download MetaMask](https://metamask.io/download.html)
-- **Phantom**: Users can also connect with Phantom wallet's BSC support.
-[Download Phantom](https://phantom.app/download)

 ### Smart Contract